 Are you interested in providing access to justice for the millions of people who call California home?

-Judicial Fellows work in Superior Courts and Judicial Council offices throughout California and gain experience in the executive level management of California’s judicial branch.
-Courts do more than adjudicate cases.
+Judicial Fellows work in Superior Courts and Judicial Council offices throughout California and gain experience in the executive level management of California’s judicial branch and serve the branch mission of access to justice.
 Judicial Fellows are tasked with a variety of work assignments during the fellowship such as legislative analysis and leading research projects related to court programs and public policy initiatives.
-Judicial fellows demonstrate a commitment to public service and an interest in the administration of justice in the California court system.
-Key components to the program are the cohort model of the fellowship class, the strength of the mentorship opportunities that exist for fellows in each of the placements, and the opportunity to visit courts throughout California for monthly field and academic seminars.
+Key components to the program are the cohort model of the fellowship class, the strength of the mentorship opportunities that exist for fellows in each of the placements, and the opportunity to visit different courts throughout California for monthly field and academic seminars.

 10 Fellows are selected to participate in the 10-month long program that starts in September of each year.